syntaqx/eks-example/README.md

 1. Run `infra` directory using `pulumi up`
 2. Grab the `EKS_CLUSTER_NAME` value from AWS and populate the GitHub Secrets
    - TODO: This can be automated in Pulumi, but I'm lazy right now.

+## TODO

+- [ ] Use GitHub OIDC to authenticate to EKS directly
+- [ ] Use GitHub Actions to deploy the Pulumi stack
+- [ ] Use Pulumi to set required GitHub Secrets